Father of the Bride Part II: Sequel

 In 1996, Meyers confirmed that she and Shyer were planning a third installment in the Father of the Bride series, which would "have their characters confronting serious problems in their relationship – but ending up with a stronger bond than ever" - though ultimately a sequel failed to materialize.
 In 2014, reports arose regarding a gay marriage themed Father of the Bride 3, reportedly again directed by Shyer, which was said to focus on a 29-year-old Matty Banks after he announces his engagement to the son of a US Navy Seal.
 Steve Martin denied the rumors on his social media, stating that he had neither seen a script, nor been offered the role.

 On September 25, 2020, a mini-sequel titled Father of the Bride Part 3(ish) premiered on Netflix's official YouTube channel and Facebook, reuniting most of the original cast from the first two films, and was directed by Nancy Meyers.
 The short film also acted as a charity event, raising funds for the World Central Kitchen during the COVID-19 pandemic.

 Controversy

 In August 1997, American-Arab Anti-Discrimination Committee listed Father of the Bride Part II along with G.I.
-Jane and Operation Condor as examples of Disney produced and distributed films perpetuating negative stereotypes, in particular referring to Eugene Levy's character as Mr. Habib as "a grotesque Arab character."
+Jane and Operation Condor as examples of Disney produced and distributed films perpetuating negative stereotypes, in particular referring to Eugene Levy's character Mr. Habib as "a grotesque Arab character."